Skip to content

 Albion now known as The Jarrow Crusaders

-like all these types of buildings the proprietor’s name appeared on a panel above the main entrance, windows of public houses, and Turf Accountants were partially draped to avoid young prying eyes of the times, it also allowed customers their privacy.
+like all these types of buildings the proprietor’s name appeared on a panel above the main entrance.
+Windows of public houses and Turf Accountants were partially draped to avoid the young prying eyes of the times, it also allowed customers their privacy.
 This particular public house has served ale/beer for some 140-plus years.

 The picture of the Albion Hotel (top photo) in the Here and Now above, no longer called the Albion reflects the history of the area and takes its new name The Jarrow Crusaders as a tribute to the men and women who took part in the 1936 Jarrow Crusade to London march by unemployed workers.